Seraj006/Bharat-Intern/README.md

 I do only task 2 and task 3.
 The portfolio website task is in my Simplbyte respiratory.
-You can check it from there.
+You can check it from there